Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 The first three sections of this blog post explain the motivation for creating **LegalAlienChatbot** and provide some Machine Learning background.
 [Our Experience with Rasa Open Source](#our-experience-with-rasa-open-source) section is an informally written deep dive into our journey and the technical aspects of building a chatbot on a popular free platform.

+**Important**: The Rasa version we are using is 2.7.1, the Python version is 3.8

 ## Abstract

 With our project, we aim to build a chatbot to help people overcome foreign language anxiety, which is a big part of a language barrier.
 This is mainly the feeling of unease, worry, nervousness and apprehension experienced in learning or using a foreign language.
 We believe that before directly talking with a person, some written exercise with a human-like chatbot could ease the foreign language anxiety and increase the pace of language learning.
 For this purpose, we used a natural language understanding model.
 We created a chatbot using Rasa, an open source conversational AI platform.